Big-Plato/to-do-list/README.md

 ## 💻**Installation**

-To install Project Title, follow these steps:
+To install To-do or not to-do, follow these steps:

 1. Clone the repository: **`git clone https://github.com/username/project-title.git`**
 2. Navigate to the project directory: **`cd project-title`**